Generative AI Moves from Pilot to Full-Scale Implementation

 Invest in AI-focused workforce training and upskilling

-Develop comprehensive training programs to build AI fluency and foster trust among staff, preparing them for new AI-assisted workflows.
+Develop comprehensive training programs to build AI fluency and foster trust among staff.

 Launch data-driven pilot projects with clear success metrics

-Launch initial AI initiatives with clear key performance indicators (KPIs), such as cost savings or time saved, to demonstrate value before broader implementation.
+Launch initial AI initiatives with clear key performance indicators (KPIs).

 Regulatory Shifts Will Impact IT Staffing